ShalConnects/Balanze/TESTING_GUIDE.md

 ## 🎉 Success Criteria

-Your FinTech app is working perfectly when:
+Your Balanze app is working perfectly when:

 1. ✅ All automated tests pass
 2. ✅ All manual tests pass